aaronperkins/bt-nes-advantage/README.md

    - Android
    - SteamOS
    - Linux
+- *This mod does not work with the 8BitDo Retro Receiver, it doesn't support BLE*
 - Long battery life with low power sleep mode
 - RGB status LED indication
 - Battery level monitoring and reporting